wences-sanchez/Knowledge-Base/pages/Real-World Software Development (highlights).md

 			    = bankStatementProcessor.findTransactions(new BankTransactionIsInFebruaryAndExpensive());
 		- -
 		- -
 		- Same code but using Lambda.
-Much better than the previous!!! #card
+Much better than the previous!!! #car
 			- Example 3-8.
 Implementing BankTransactionFilter using a lambda expression final List transactions
 			    = bankStatementProcessor.findTransactions(bankTransaction -&gt;